ScarfaceSeqCARForAgriCultLandusE/.github/Data/EEA/README.md

-# European Air Quality Data Repository For Lombardia, Emilia Romagna, and Piemonte
+# European Air Quality Data Repository For Lombardia, Emilia Romagna, Piemonte and Veneto

 This repository contains processed and raw data derived from the **European Air Quality Interpolated Data** provided by the European Environment Agency (EEA).